 Release notes

-The publishing mechanism used to produce this website is a topic of little interest, nonetheless, I’d like to, if only to keep a note of the work done and changes made.
+The publishing mechanism used to produce this website is a topic likely of little interest, nonetheless, I’d like to, if only to keep a note of the work done and changes made.
 But first some trivia.

 I already knew a lot about what I didn’t want.
 I was tired of complicated blogging engines like WordPress and Mephisto.
 I wanted to write great posts, not style a zillion template pages, moderate comments all day long, and constantly lag behind the latest software release.